cr/webextaware/README.md

 * any AMO ID like *737717*
 * any extension file ID (sha256 hashes) like *2c8fc1861903551dac72bdbe9ec389bff8c417ba7217f6c738ac8d968939fc30*
-* the keyword *all* for selecting everything the whole metadata set
+* the keyword *all* for selecting the whole metadata set
 * the keyword *orphans* for selecting extensions not referenced by the metadata set
 * a regular expression that is matched against extension names